sdcxtech/casbin/README.md

 Another [casbin](https://casbin.org/) implementation in golang.

-## Diffrent with the official casbin implementation
+## Difference with the official casbin implementation

 * Use google [Common Expression Language](https://github.com/google/cel-go) as the matcher expression language.
 * Assertion field in policy and request only can be `string` type.
 So there is no support for `ABAC` model.